PASTAplus/PEP/peps/pep-9.md

 Use case:

-1. A client sends and EML document to the *authorization service*.
+1. A client sends an EML document to the *authorization service*.
 2. The *authorization service* verifies that the requesting principal is authorized to execute the method.
 3. The *authorization service* parses the EML and extracts the ACRs.
 4. The *authorization service* adds the ACL ACRs to the ACR registry.